czchen/czchen.github.io/resume.md

         *   Status dashboard based on [Grafana](http://grafana.org/) and [InfluxDB](https://influxdb.com/).

 *   Implement datafeed synchronization with our customer:
-    *   Download datafeed and update to our database daily
+    *   Download datafeed and update to our database daily.
-    *   Automatic generate datafeed if customer does not have it
+    *   Automatic generate datafeed if customer does not have it.

 *   Implement retargeting UI to help campaign manager handling campaign:
-    *   Unified UI to setup audience on Doubleclick and Facebook
+    *   Unified UI to setup audience on Doubleclick and Facebook.

 ## [Debian](http://www.debian.org/)